Madiba shirt

-A Madiba shirt is a loose-fitting silk shirt, usually adorned in a bright and colourful print.
+A Madiba shirt is a loose-fitting silk shirt, adapted from Indonesian batik and usually adorned in a bright and colourful print.
 It became known in the 1990s, when Nelson Mandela—then elected President of South Africa—added the item to his regular attire.
 Mandela popularised this type of shirt, elevating the seemingly casual garment to formal situations.

 Design

 A form of casual wear, Madiba shirts are loose-fitting, usually worn without a necktie and untucked from trousers.
 It is adapted from Indonesian batik clothing, and generally made of cotton or silk patterned with vivid colours.
 Mandela was said to prefer earthier tones for the shirt, though Madiba shirts with bright colors have endured in popularity.

 History

 Yusuf Surtee, a clothing-store owner who supplied Mandela with outfits for decades, said the Madiba design is based on Mandela's request for a shirt like Indonesian president Suharto's batik attire.
 Fashion designer Desré Buirski presented this type of shirt (and her contact information) to Mandela as a gift on 7 May 1994 by getting it to a bodyguard during a visit to a Cape Town synagogue; Mandela wore the shirt to the dress rehearsal for his presidential inauguration.
 Sonwabile Ndamase said he "was the first to do it" in 1990.

 The name "Madiba shirt" comes from Mandela's Xhosa clan name.
 The affectionate name became linked to the shirts when Mandela wore them to many business and political meetings during 1994–1999 and after his tenure as President of South Africa.